Contact details

 Overview

-Jessica Andrews writes fiction and non-fiction.
-Her work explores intersections of gender and social class in relation to the body and representations of these within experimental writing.
-She is interested in the fluid boundaries between fiction, memory and truth and how this relates to first-person authorship.
+Jessica Andrews is a novelist.
+Her work explores intersections of gender and social class in relation to the body.
+She is interested in embodied writing within experimental formal and linguistic literature.
+Her research is also concerned with the fluid boundaries between fiction, memory and truth and their relation to first-person authorship.

 Her debut novel, Saltwater was published by Sceptre in 2019.
 It charts a search for identity within a northern, post-industrial, working-class community.
 It questions isolation, disconnection and belonging through the lens of a mother daughter relationship.
 It was published by Sceptre in 2019 and won the Portico Prize, known as 'the Booker of the North' in 2020.